agda/agda-stdlib/README.md

 [GenerateEverything.hs](https://github.com/agda/agda-stdlib/blob/master/GenerateEverything.hs#L23)
 for a full list of modules that use unsafe features.

-#### The `--without-k` flag
+#### The `--cubical-compatible` flag

-Most of the library can be type-checked using the `--without-k` flag.
-Please consult [GenerateEverything.hs](https://github.com/agda/agda-stdlib/blob/master/GenerateEverything.hs#L74) for a full list of modules that use axiom K.
+Most of the library can be type-checked using the `--cubical-compatible` flag.
+Please consult [GenerateEverything.hs](https://github.com/agda/agda-stdlib/blob/master/GenerateEverything.hs#L74) for a full list of modules that use axiom K and are therefore incompatible.

 ## Contributing to the library